-From July 1, 2019 through June 30, 2021, the Employer will pay an additional \$40 monthly subsidy for the employee's monthly premium rate for employees with salary rates less than or equal to \$3,016 a month, based on a 1.0 FTE.
-This subsidy will cease on June 30, 2021 or when an employee moves to a salary rate above \$3,016 per month as a result of a salary increase other than the cost-of-living increases under Article 21-Salary.
+For the duration of this Agreement, the Employer will pay an additional \$40 monthly subsidy for the employee's monthly premium rate for employees with salary rates less than or equal to the dollar amount equivalent of Salary Range 11, Step 10, based on a 1.0 FTE.
+This subsidy will cease when an employee moves to a salary rate above the dollar amount equivalent of Salary Range 11, Step 10 as a result of a salary increase other than the cost-of-living increases under Article 21-Salary.

 - (B) For part-time employees appointed less than .75 FTE who have at least eighty (80) paid regular hours in the month, the Employer shall contribute a pro-rated amount of the contribution for full time employees.
-For the purposes of pro-ration, part-time employees include part-time, seasonal part-time, intermittent and job share employees described in Article 23 Payroll Computation Procedures of this Agreement. - (1) The minimum Employer contribution for part-time employees who have at least eighty (80) paid regular hours in a one-month pay period is fifty percent (50%) of the full contribution for full time employees. - (2) The Employer contribution shall be pro-rated for paid regular hours between eighty (80) and one hundred sixty (160) hours in a pay period, to the nearest full percent, not to exceed one hundred percent (100%) of the full time contribution. - (3) In the event that a less than full time employee, who is regularly scheduled to work half-time or more, fails to maintain at least half-time paid regular hours because of the effect of pro-rated holiday time or other paid or unpaid time off, the employee shall be allowed to use available vacation, exchange time or comp time to maintain the employee's eligibility for benefits and the Employer's contribution for such benefits. - (4) The Employer will continue to pay the current part-time subsidy for eligible part-time employees who participate in the part-time PEBB plan in accordance with the Letter of Agreement on the Part-Time Health Insurance Subsidy. - Section 3.
+For the purposes of pro-ration, part-time employees include part-time, seasonal part-time, intermittent and job share employees described in Article 23 Payroll Computation Procedures of this Agreement. - (1) The minimum Employer contribution for part-time employees who have at least eighty (80) paid regular hours in a one-month pay period is fifty percent (50%) of the full contribution for full time employees. - (2) The Employer contribution shall be pro-rated for paid regular hours between eighty (80) and one hundred sixty (160) hours in a pay period, to the nearest full percent, not to exceed one hundred percent (100%) of the full time contribution. - (3) In the event that a less than full time employee, who is regularly scheduled to work half-time or more, fails to maintain at least half-time paid regular hours because of the effect of pro-rated holiday time or other paid or unpaid time off, the employee shall be allowed to use available vacation, exchange time or comp time to maintain the employee's eligibility for benefits and the Employer's contribution for such benefits.

+(4) The Employer will continue to pay the current part-time subsidy for eligible part-time employees who participate in the part-time PEBB plan in accordance with the Letter of Agreement on the Part-Time Health Insurance Subsidy.

+Section 3.
 Proprietary Interest.
 The Employer ceases to have proprietary interest in its own contributions to the insurance plan when it pays such funds to the carrier or to persons who have irrevocable duty to transfer such payment to carriers and/or providers when due.